awaseem/envcon/README.md

 ## Commands

 ### create
-create a new container with enviroment variables, you can also encrypt the contents.
+create a new container with environment variables, you can also encrypt the contents.

 ![](./static/envcon_create.gif)